shapeshed/jekyll.shapeshed.com/_posts/2007-02-10-photoshop_101_path_and_direct_selection_tools.md

 ---
 layout: post
 title: Photoshop 101 - Path and Direct Selection Tools
-excerpt: The path and selection tools let you quickly move and manipulate any shape with a path.
+description: The path and selection tools let you quickly move and manipulate any shape with a path.
 Part of the workhorse tools of Photoshop they will let you shift and change shapes quickly.
 categories: [Photoshop, Photoshop 101]
 ---
 ## Not very sexy but very useful